 There are several platforms where you can stake your ATOM.
 You can do this through self-custody or custodial methods.
 A self-custody method allows you to hold your keys and, ultimately, your crypto.
 Meanwhile, the custodial method involves depositing your crypto into a platform that controls your assets.

-Keplr 1 The popular self-custodial wallet supports multiple Cosmos-based assets like Osmosis, Celestia, and Injective and allows you to stake ATOM directly from the wallet interface.
+Keplr - Top Wallet for Cosmos Staking The popular self-custodial wallet, supports multiple Cosmos-based assets like Osmosis, Celestia, and Injective, and allows you to stake ATOM directly from the wallet interface.
 Users may access Keplr through Android/iOS or a computer browser application.
 Aside from ATOM staking, Keplr supports various features, from voting on governance proposals to crypto send, receive, and swaps.
 One may also explore the various decentralized apps (DApps) within the Cosmos ecosystem.

-Coinbase 1 Coinbase is a centralized cryptocurrency exchange (CEX) known for its long history and compliance with government regulators.
+Coinbase - Trusted Centralized Exchange Coinbase is a centralized cryptocurrency exchange (CEX) recognized for its extensive history and adherence to government regulations.
 It excels as an all-in-one platform for trading crypto and crypto passive income opportunities.
 The leading American-based CEX incentivizes users to stake ATOM directly from their accounts.
 The staking dashboard also enables investors to monitor ATOM staking rewards quickly.
 Note that Coinbase takes a 20% commission of staking rewards to help maintain its services.

 How to Stake ATOM